 - The divisibility: Coins are more easily liquidated in increments smaller than 1 oz.

-- The potential for confiscation: Gold bullion and coins can traditionally be confiscated by the government (an exception: those coins that have a “recognized special value to collectors”)
+- The potential for confiscation: Gold bullion coins and bars can be confiscated by the government (an exception: those coins that have a “recognized special value to collectors”)

 Choosing Your Coins